Economic Problems of Bangladesh and Solutions

 Low Standard of Living

-Half of the people live below the poverty line who fails to fill their minimum requirements.
+Half of the people live below the poverty line who fail to fulfill their minimum requirements.
 They are in the shortage of food and nutrition which reduces their productivity.

 Inflation

 The current inflation rate of Bangladesh is about 5.5% which is higher than in most other countries.
-Investors feels disinterested in investing in such high inflation countries.
+Investors feel disinterested in investing in such high-inflation countries.

-Some dishonest business makes syndicates, store products, stopping selling, and create a scarcity of products to earn much money.
+Some dishonest business makes syndicates, store products, stop selling, and create a scarcity of products to earn much money.
 This will have a bad effect on the total economic system.

 Capital Shortage

-Due to low-income people are unable to save and there is a lack of sufficient investment.
-Low investment turns lower productivity in industry and agriculture.
+Due to low-income people being unable to save there is a lack of sufficient investment.
+Low investment results in lower productivity in industry and agriculture.

 Food Deficiency